Electronic Access

 As opposed to the first URL, the interesting thing about the original URL is that it is in fact a sciencedirect.com address.
 Even though "sciencedirect" appears in the uky.edu URL, it is not a "sciencedirect.com" server.
 They are two different servers, from two different organizations, and are as different as uky.edu and google.com.

 The reason we read an article or some other paywalled content at a uky.edu address and not at a, e.g., sciencedirect.com address is because of the way proxy servers work.
-In essence, when we make a request for a resource, like a journal article or a bibliographic database, that's provided by a library, our browser makes the request to the proxy server and not to the original server.
-The proxy server then makes the resource request to the original server, which relays that content back to the proxy server (EZproxy), which then sends the content to our browser.
+In essence, when we make a request for a resource, like a journal article or a bibliographic database that's provided by a library, our browser makes the request to the proxy server and not to the original server.
+The proxy server then makes the resource request to the original server, which relays that content back to the proxy server (EZproxy).
+This then sends the content to our browser.
 This means that when we request an article in a journal at sciencedirect.com or jstor.com, our browser never actually makes a connection to those servers.
 Instead, the proxy server acts as a go-between.
-See Day (2017) for a more technical and yet accessible description of the process.

 Proxy servers provide access either through a login server or based on the user's IP address.
 If we're on campus, then our authentication is IP based, since all devices attached to the university's network are assigned an IP from a pre-defined range of IP addresses.
-This makes access to paywalled content fairly seamless, when on campus.
+This makes access to paywalled content fairly seamless...when on campus.

 If we are off-campus, access is authenticated via a login method to the proxy server.
 When we attempt to access paywalled content from off-campus, we will see an EZproxy login URL.
 This looks something like this for accessing the ScienceDirect database: